The large Basilica San Zeno Maggiore is the finest church in Verona and one of the most important Romanesque churches in Northern Italy.

 For drivers, some parking is available in front of the church.

 The Basilica of San Zeno Maggiore is the best church to visit in Verona.
-Santa Anastasia is the largest and the Duomo (cathedral) traditionally the most important, but neither come close to the Romanesque beauty of San Zeno.
+Santa Anastasia is the largest and the Duomo (cathedral) traditionally the most important, but neither is close to the Romanesque beauty of San Zeno.
 In addition, the location slightly away from the tourist center of Verona makes for a much quieter and less harried sightseeing experience.